Skip to main content

 • Doses per vial from the integer floor of vial volume divided by per-injection volume.

 2. 2.
 Test coverage.
-The formula is exercised by unit tests covering at least the documented edge cases.
+The math is exercised by unit tests covering the documented edge cases, with tolerances tight enough to detect drift.

 Per-calculator details